Core Curriculum Illustration Project (CCIP)

 b.
 Carpal instability patterns

 b.
-Extra articular fractures of the base, shaft and neck
+Extra articular fractures of the base, shaft and neck a.
+Dislocations

 Simple